-If a student has been diagnosed by a physician to have allergies and the necessity to self- administer and to self-carry an epinephrine auto-injector a signed parent permission notification and a signed physician authorization must be provided to the local Catholic School either at the start of a new school year, upon enrollment, or immediately following diagnosis of such requirement.
-Both the parental permission and physician authorization will be held on file at the school site where the student attends.
+If a student has been diagnosed by a physician to have allergies and the necessity to self-administer and to self-carry an epinephrine auto-injector, a signed parent permission notification and a signed physician authorization must be provided to the school either at the start of a new school year, upon enrollment, or immediately following diagnosis of such requirement.
+Both the parental permission and physician authorization will be held on file at the school.
+Parents/guardians please be informed that the school and its employees and agents incur no liability, except for willful and wanton conduct, as a result of any injury arising from the self-administration of medication or the use of an epinephrine auto-injector by the student.

-Accommodation requests are initiated by a parent/guardian to the local Catholic School and include a physician's report outlining the severity of the allergy and the recommended actions by the physician that are medically necessary to avoid any reaction.
+Accommodation requests are initiated by a parent/guardian to the school and include a physician's report outlining the severity of the allergy and the recommended actions by the physician that are medically necessary to avoid any reaction.
 Administration explains to parents/guardians what reasonable accommodations they can make.
-Allergy free is not a credible accommodation that schools make, however, effective practices to reduce the chance of exposure to allergens may include, but are not limited to:
+Allergen free is not a credible accommodation that schools make, however, effective practices to reduce the chance of exposure to allergens may include, but are not limited to:

-- ✓ designating a separate table/area for students with an allergy, - ✓ allowing the allergic student to eat at his/her own desk, keeping the same desk year-round to reduce possible contaminants if there is no common lunchroom, - ✓ limit/prohibit food in classrooms, - ✓ remove food as a reward in classrooms or for celebrations, - ✓ the regular cleaning of classrooms and lunchroom, - ✓ educate school personnel on the management of students with allergies
+- ✓ designating a separate table/area for students with an allergy. - ✓ allowing the allergic student to eat at his/her own desk, keeping the same desk year-round to reduce possible contaminants if there is no common lunchroom, - √ limit/prohibit food in classrooms, - √ remove food as a reward in classrooms or for celebrations, - ✓ the regular cleaning of classrooms and lunchroom, - ✓ educate school personnel on the management of students with allergies